Male Pattern Hair Loss: Can Finasteride Help?

 Is finasteride the best treatment for male pattern hair loss?

 Finasteride is the most clinically effective oral treatment and is widely considered the first-line prescription option.
 It has an 85% improvement rate over 5 years in clinical trials and is MHRA and FDA approved for this specific use.
+Combined with minoxidil, results are significantly better than either treatment alone.

 Can finasteride regrow lost hair?

 Yes — around 65% of men in clinical trials experienced visible regrowth.
 Finasteride is most effective when started before significant follicle miniaturisation has occurred.
-Follicles that have been dormant for a long time are unlikely to respond, which is why early treatment matters.
+Follicles that have been completely dormant for a long time are unlikely to respond, which is why early treatment matters.

 How is finasteride taken?